 If you’re new to machine learning, interested in working at a machine learning startup, or just want to know more about Sensibill’s tech, then this post is for you.
-While I love nothing more than talking about supervised sequence labelling and recurrent neural networks, I can appreciate that most people have trouble keeping up.
-So, in this series, I’m going to break down how machine learning works, why we care to use it to process receipts, and how it’s going to revolutionize banking.
+In this two-part series, I’m going to break down how machine learning works, why Sensibill cares to use it to process receipts, and how it’s going to revolutionize banking.

 Teaching a machine to read receipts is hard

 Unstructured, data isn’t of much use.
 Machine learning is a way to use algorithms and mathematical models to uncover complex patterns implicit in a set of data.
 Machines then use those patterns to figure out whether new data fits, or is similar enough to predict future outcomes.
 The kicker?
 They learn to do this on their own.

 At Sensibill, our team uses machine learning to extract unstructured text from receipts and return structured data in the form of a digital receipt.
 What we’re trying to do is teach machines to read receipts the same way humans do: identify items, the categories items belong to, the merchant, the subtotal, the total and so on.

 Why do we care to do this?
 Because receipts have a ton of invaluable customer data that can predict future purchases, travels, business ventures and even life transitions.
 This predictive facility helps banks personalize their services and offer their customers the financial products they need at the moment they need them.

 This might sound straightforward, but teaching machines to extract information like humans do is not an easy problem to solve.
 Text means something to humans, but not to the untrained machine.

 We had to teach the machine to essentially understand and decode symbols.
 Teach it characters, words, and phrases.
 To decipher what a string of letters represents.
 Like teaching it that the text “WK FRMS VNTG CHDDR” on a receipt is actually “Wyke Farms Vintage Cheddar”.